NotSoOld/OpenGPSS/manuals/Manual.md

 - **30**: Mark "name" is not present anywhere as transporting label

 	This mark is defined, but it doesn't point to any line of a program.
+(You will also see warning about this mark; but warning is printed before simulation starts, and error is printed when you actually try to use this mark as label.)

 - **31**: Cannot convert "var" to "type"